Skip to main content.

 How big a share will I be buying?

 Shared Ownership allows you to buy a portion of a property generally between 25% and 75%, although sometimes as little as 10% of the full market value.
-This is quite a big range, so you’ll need to think about is what percentage is affordable to you and what deposit you have available, or you’ll realistically be able to save.
+This is quite a big range, so you’ll need to think about what percentage is affordable to you and what deposit you have available, or you’ll realistically be able to save.

 We encourage our customers to buy the biggest share that they can afford, but generally we recommend between 25% and 45% of a person’s monthly household income should be go towards the cost of housing.
 We recommend talking to your mortgage broker to understand more about your affordability.